antD97/RestrictedRockets/readme.md

 - `Max rockets` (default: 2)
   - The number of rockets players are permitted to use before having to land/be still in water.
 - `Allow client override` (default: false)
   - Whether players are allowed to configure their own "max rockets" setting.
-Players are forced to use the server wide "max rockets" value otherwise.
+Players are forced to use the server-wide "max rockets" value otherwise.

 - `Slow fall on elytra break` (default: true)